helgoboss/helgobox/doc/user-guide.md

 4. Press the "Learn target" button.
    - Its label will change to "Stop".
 5. Touch the volume fader of your newly created REAPER track.
-   - The button label should jump back to "Learn target" and "Track volume" should appear in the _target label_.
+   - The button label should jump back to "Learn target" and "Track: Set volume" should appear in the _target label_.
    - At this point the mapping should not be greyed out anymore because it's complete and enabled.
 6. Now you should be able to control the touched target with your control element.